 This is a follow up story for Content Intelligence Media.
-If you're interested in reading how they got started, published about 3 years ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Thomas Oppong, I am the founder of Content Intelligence media, a digital marketing company.
 I am also the curator at Postanly Weekly (curated tools for wealth, wisdom, and smarter living).
 Read my full beginner story here.

 I’m a solo online creative professional and make about $7K/month from all sources of income (blog and newsletter sponsorships, courses, books, and Medium partner program) at the moment.

 I used to make 30% more but sponsorships have been slow in the past year.
 My main source of income is Alltopstartups (small business resource site) sponsorships and partnerships.

 Tell us about what you’ve been up to.
 Has the business been growing?